waggle-sensor/summer2021/Lee/work-log.md

 ### Friday, 4th
 -Today's Non-Technical Tasks
-* Contacted with HR (Northwestern University) need to complete payment process

--Today's Technical Tasks
+* Contacted with HR (Northwestern University) need to complete payment process -Today's Technical Tasks
-* After demo video prsentation, discussion for next steps.
+* After demo video prsentation, build up with feedback that I got, discussion for next steps.

 -Things to do:
-* Need to query in Sage Data Repo (ask some question to Sean)
+* Need to query in Sage Data Repo (ask some question about API to Sean)

 ************************************************************